Complementary Composite Minimization, Small Gradients in General Norms, and Applications: Applications

+\markupadd{A few remarks are in order regarding the practical use of the proposed learning rule based on \eqref{eq:reg-emp-risk-min}.
+In Theorem~\ref{thm:reg-emp-risk-min}, we choose $\epsilon_n$ and $\lambda$ according to the problem parameters specified in Assumptions~\ref{assump-item:bounded-emp-min}-\ref{assump-item:bnded-var-fn}.
+However, parameters $B, M, L$ are usually not available at the input.
+Further, if the minimum loss $\cls^*$ is not known, we cannot use $f(\vy_k) - f(\vx^*) \leq \epsilon_n$ as a stopping criterion in AGD+.
+(Recall that, as discussed in Section~\ref{sec:comp-considerations}, knowledge of $L$ is not required for running AGD+, as $L$ can be adaptively estimated.)
+In such situations, it suffices to let $\lambda = \Theta\Big(\sqrt{\frac{1}{np(p-1)}}\Big)$, $\epsilon_n = \Theta \big(\frac{p-1}{n^2}\big),$ and run AGD+ until the number of iterations reaches the estimate $C\sqrt{\frac{L}{\lambda}\log(nL/(p-1))}$ for some constant $C$ and the adaptively estimated value of $L.$ It is simple to verify that under this choice, $\epsilon_{\mathrm{cons}}(n)$ and $\epsilon_{\mathrm{gen}}(n)$ grow as $\frac{1}{\sqrt{n(p-1)}}$ as functions of $n$ and $p$ (albeit with a worse, though still polynomial, dependence on the remaining parameters).}

+\markupadd{Finally, when $p = 1 + \frac{c}{\log(d)}$ for $c >0,$ we have $\|\cdot\|_p\leq \|\cdot\|_1 \leq (1 + c)\|\cdot\|_p.$ Hence, the proposed regularized empirical risk minimization approach can be used as an alternative to LASSO under this choice of $p$, based on the discussion preceding Proposition~\ref{prop:reg-emp-risk-opt}.
+Note that, as shown in \cite[Section~4.3]{shalev2010learnability}, \cite[Section~3.3]{feldman2016generalization}, for general loss functions and under the assumptions from this section (Assumptions~\ref{assump:pop-risk-min}), the same consistency and generalization rates cannot be obtained using LASSO (regardless of whether it is formulated using $\ell_1$ regularization or via bounding the optimization problem using $\ell_1$ ball constraints).}

-Bridge regression problems were originally introduced by ~\citet{frank1993statistical}, and are defined by
+\markupdelete{Bridge regression problems were originally introduced by~\cite{frank1993statistical}, and are defined by

 where $t$ is a positive scalar, $p \in [1, 2],$ $\mA$ is the matrix of observations, and $\vb$ is the vector of labels.
-In particular, for $p = 1,$ the problem reduces to lasso, while for $p = 2$ we recover ridge regression.
+In particular, for $p = 1,$ the problem reduces to lasso, while for $p = 2$ we recover ridge regression.}

-Bridge regression has traditionally been used either as an interpolation between lasso and ridge regression, or to model Bayesian priors with the exponential power distribution (see~\citet{park2008bayesian} and~\citet[Section~3.4.3]{hastie2009elements}.
-The problem is often posed in the equivalent (due to Lagrangian duality) penalized (or regularized) form:
+\markupdelete{Bridge regression has traditionally been used either as an interpolation between lasso and ridge regression, or to model Bayesian priors with the exponential power distribution (see~\cite{park2008bayesian} and~\cite[Section~3.4.3]{hastie2009elements}).
+By reformulation with the introducion of a parameter $\lambda>0$, the problem is often posed in the equivalent (due to Lagrangian duality) penalized (or regularized) form:

 Writing the regularizer as $\frac{1}{p}\|\vx\|_p^p$ is typically chosen due to its separable form.
 However, using different parametrization, the problem from Eq.~\eqref{eq:bridge-reg} is also equivalent to